yurei-dll/openai-tunnel-kit/README.md

 `remove-profile` disables and stops the profile's service before deleting its `.env` and MCP JSON files.
 If systemd removal fails, the profile files are retained so the service cannot be left pointing at missing configuration.

+For MCP servers that interact with the logged-in desktop, add `--pass-desktop-environment` when creating the profile. `install-service` then creates an instance-specific systemd drop-in that passes current Wayland/X11, D-Bus, XDG runtime, and desktop-session variables to tunnel-client and its MCP child.
+The values come from the systemd user manager on each launch; they are not frozen into the profile or copied between machines.

 ## Debugging and reboot behavior